 Orange Beach home prices are not only among the most expensive in Alabama, but Orange Beach real estate also consistently ranks among the most expensive in America.

-A relatively large number of people in Orange Beach telecommute to their jobs.
-Overall, about 18.03% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.03% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Orange Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Being a small city, Orange Beach does not have a public transit system used by locals to get to and from work.
+Orange Beach is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Orange Beach citizens is very high relative to the national average among all cities (21.84%): 39.51% of adults in Orange Beach have a bachelor's degree or even advanced degree.
+The population of Orange Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.51% of adults in Orange Beach have a bachelor's degree or even advanced degree.

 The per capita income in Orange Beach in 2022 was $55,485, which is wealthy relative to Alabama and the nation.
 This equates to an annual income of $221,940 for a family of four.